tpm2-software/tpm2-tools/man/tpm2_getekcertificate.1.md

     Specifies the encoding format to use explicitly.
 Normally, the default method is the one used by Intel unless an AMD fTPM is detected, in which case the AMD-specific encoding is used.
 Use 'a' for AMD and 'i' for Intel.

+  * **-t**, **\--x509-trunc**:

+    This flags the tool to parse certificates, with a X509 parser, read from TPM NV indices, and truncate the trailing data before output.
+Useful when dealing with TPMs that output certificates with trailing data padded to a fixed size.

   * **ARGUMENT** the command line argument specifies the URL address for the EK certificate portal.
 This forces the tool to not look for the EK certificates